AmirinNS/music-metadata-manager/README.md

 - Check if video files are corrupted
 - Ensure sufficient disk space for output files
 - Some DRM-protected videos cannot be converted

+**Auto-delete not working:**
+- Check file permissions and disk space
+- Ensure videos aren't locked by other applications
+- Fallback methods will attempt different deletion approaches
+- Files may remain if all deletion methods fail

 **Metadata not extracted:**
 - Some video files may not contain metadata